Federico Carrone

 What Concrete Makes Worse

 Concrete's constraints have real costs.
-Linear cleanup is verbose, no closures hurt composition, and the ecosystem barely exists.
+Linear cleanup is verbose, hidden-capture closures are gone, and the ecosystem is still early.
 Here is what the language actually makes harder.

 When the Compiler Is the Oracle